VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 resolved.

 ## Optimizing the interactions between the UI and the domain

+The performance tests we ran using Visual Studio Load Test uncovered unacceptable response times for Registrants creating orders when the system was under load.
+The intitial optimization effort focused on how the UI interacts with the domain, and we identified ways to streamline this aspect of the system.

 When a Registrant creates an order, she visits the following sequence of screens in the UI.